jessekerch/api-webservice-receipt-processor/README.md

 # Sir Points-a-Lot 🏰👑

 A receipt points processor for Fetch, as per your takehome quest. <br />
-Jesse Kercheval, [GitHub](https://github.com/jessekerch/), at your service
+Developed by: Jesse Kercheval, [LinkedIn](https://www.linkedin.com/in/jessekercheval/)

 ## Built With 🛠️